pomber/the-x-in-mdx/captions.md

 It's all MDX
 Always has been
 7.3 -> 9.7
-On the left you can see the mdx for this specific step of the talk
+On the left, you can see the MDX for this specific step of the talk
 ```